chboishabba/dashitest/compression/triadic_pipeline.md

 6. **Entropy coding**
    - All streams are coded with the internal range coder (`rans.py`).

+## Block reuse (spatio-temporal quotient, current)

+This adds an explicit reuse action stream over blocks, treating repeated blocks as equivalence classes under translation in time (and within-frame reuse).

+Defaults:

+- `block_size = 16`
+- `dict_size = 256`
+- `hash_planes = 2` (first two balanced-ternary planes)
+- Actions: `NEW` (encode planes), `SAME` (reuse previous frame at same position), `REUSE` (dictionary hit)

+Implementation notes:

+- Each block is canonicalized by sign-normalization (flip if summed plane values are negative).
+- A rolling dictionary maps block hashes to indices; `REUSE` emits the index.
+- When `NEW` is false, planes are masked to neutral and only actions/refs/flip bits are coded.

+This is a first-order “quotient by translation” step; it captures exact block repeats without motion-compensated warping.

 ## Why the per-plane Z2 quotient matters

 Balanced ternary exposes scale structure, but it does not remove sign symmetry.